Working to reduce conflict and support coexistence

 Note: The Range Rider Pilot Project began in 2011, working with ranchers in northeast Washington.
 The program has since expanded to targeted areas across Eastern Washington where wolf packs and large ranches overlap.
 Due to website changes, season updates from 2014 and prior are no longer hosted online.
 Contact us for more information.

-Learn more about Washington’s wolves.
-Or read more about our Range Rider Pilot Project in articles from The Seattle Times, High Country News.
+read more about our Range Rider Pilot Project in articles from The Seattle Times, High Country News.
 Yakima Herald and Wenatchee World.

 Or watch our range riders in action in this video from High Country News: